-Our clients are always at the heart of everything we do.
-We continually invest in our knowledge, systems and people to ensure we’re delivering the best advice in the most cost-effective way.
+We continually invest in our knowledge, our systems and our people to ensure we’re providing the best advice in the most cost-effective way.

 Our complaints procedure

+We value our good relationships with clients.
+However, we accept that from time to time, difficulties and misunderstandings may arise.
 If you are dissatisfied with the service you receive from us, you should first take the matter up with whoever is responsible for your case.
 This could be a partner in the relevant department or the partner who is your usual point of contact.

 If the matter is not resolved to your satisfaction, you should then put your complaint in writing to our current Client Relations Partner, Michelle Adam.
 Michelle will investigate the matter and aim to address the issue as soon as possible, depending of the nature of the complaint.

 Please address any written complaint to: Mrs Michelle Adam, Client Relations Partner, Thorntons Law LLP, Whitehall House, 33 Yeaman Shore, Dundee, DD1 4BJ.
 This can be emailed to email@example.com